-- Some root causes, like the difficulty of the legal immigration process, may offer the most promise for solutions, while others are either unchangeable or undesirable to act upon.
+- Correctly applying the root cause process means that some “solutins” may offer the most promise, while others are either unchangeable or undesirable to act upon.

-A root cause analysis of illegal immigration could start with the question: “Is there a problem?”
-The answer is affirmative for both procedural and humanitarian reasons.
-From a procedural standpoint, illegal immigration creates a disconnect between written laws and real-world practices, degrading trust and performance.
-From a humanitarian view, it leaves migrants vulnerable to exploitation.
-The analysis then identifies several potential root causes, ranging from the conditions in migrants’ home countries to the challenges of the legal entry process into the U.S.
+What if a root cause analysis as complex and supercharged like illegal immigration could start with the question: “Is there a problem?”
+The answer is affirmative for both procedural and other (in this case humanitarian) reasons.
+Not viewing this type of problem from a political, but rather a procedural standpoint is an example of the this critical quality process potentially creating a disconnect between written rules and real-world practices, degrading trust and performance.
+The analysis identifies several potential root causes, ranging from the conditions in migrants’ home countries to the challenges of the legal entry process into the U.S.

 The analysis suggests that simplifying the legal immigration process may be the most promising approach.
 Making it easier to follow immigration laws could reduce the incentive for people to bypass them.
 However, achieving this solution would require political consensus, which is often difficult to attain.
 Addressing illegal immigration will likely require a combination of measures, with reforming immigration law at the center of any meaningful change.